Iran launches missiles and drones at Israel as Israel attacks Iranian nuclear sites and top commanders, IDF says

 Warning sirens sounded across Israel on Friday and a military official told CBS News that dozens of Iranian ballistic missiles were en route to Israel.
 The country's population has been instructed to remain in bomb shelters until further notice.

-Israel has a robust missile defense system known as Iron Dome which appeared to have intercepted numerous missiles, but video also showed a possible impact and smoke rising from an area of Tel Aviv.
+Israel has a robust missile defense system known as the Iron Dome, which appeared to have intercepted numerous missiles, but a CBS News Middle East reporter said several sites in Tel Aviv appeared to have been hit.
 The extent of any damage is not yet clear.
+Video shows a building in Tel Aviv that appears to be on fire.

 The apparent retaliatory action from Iran came after Israel has launched over 200 airstrikes on Iran — continuing a major operation that began overnight, Israel Defense Forces spokesman Brigadier General Effie Defrin said Friday.
 Israel's airstrikes are continuing, Defrin said.